Gujci/RESTAPI/README.md

 ```
 Or if you want to, you can get a parsed response type with the same request.

+### Request with expected response type

-First you have to implement your response type, which must comform to JSONParseable protocol.
+First you have to implement your response type, which must comform to `JSONParseable` protocol.

 ```swift
 struct ExampleResponse: JSONParseable {